eabglobal/juniper/README.rst

         - ./src/router_function/router/lambda_function.py

-Setting a docker image at a global level tells juniper to package every lambda function using such image.
+Setting a docker image at a global level tells juniper to package every lambda function using that image.
 In this example, the zip artifacts will be stored in the ./build folder instead of the ./dist; which is the default.

 Include Binaries
 ****************
 Using the lambci build images to create the zip artifacts for a given set of lambda functions is sufficient for most use cases.
-However, there are times when the base container does not have all the build libraries necessary to create the zip artifact.
+However, there are times when the base container does not have all the build libraries necessary to install a python package.
 In this cases running `juni build` fails while trying to pip install the dependencies of the function.
-In addition, once the libraries are installed in the container some packages require a set of binaries to work properly at run time.
+In addition, once the libraries are installed in the container some packages require a set of binaries to work properly at runtime.

 The recommended procedure to install OS libraries and include missing dependencies is to use a dockerfile to build a local docker image.
 The strategy is illustrated as follows: